-$$S/P = s = y/r$$ (1) where
+S/P = s = y/r (1) where

-S = nominal value of shares issued by the banks to the depositors s = real value of shares y = real income of the bank which is the only firm in the economy r = real yield or real rate of return on shares m/s = g(r), $g_r < 0$, where m = M/P exogenously determined by the government, or
+S = nominal value of shares issued by the banks to the depositors s = real value of shares y = real income of the bank which is the only firm in the economy r = real yield or real rate of return on shares m/s = g(r), $g_r < 0,$ where m = M/P exogenously determined by the government, or m = g(r). y/r (2)

-P =price level (assumed to be fixed like in Keynesian models)
+P = price level (assumed to be fixed like in Keynesian models)

 Equation 1 shows the balanced sheet of the bank; the left hand side being the liabilities and the right hand side representing the assets.
-Equilibrium in the money market could be ensured through demand and supply of money
+Equilibrium in the money market could be ensured through demand and supply of money where the expression inside the brackets is excess aggregate demand.
+This can be written as a reduced-form equation: